November 7

 First-Time Presenters Welcome!

 We understand that submitting a proposal or presenting for the first time can feel overwhelming .
-To support you, we are offering a mentoring session in March 20 at 7pm, where members of our committee will guide you through the application process and answer your questions.
-Additionally, we have sample abstracts from previous years that scored highly on our review rubrics, posted on the website.
+To support you, we are offering a mentoring session on April 14 at 7pm, where members of our committee will guide you through the application process and answer your questions.
 Sign up here to participate